jpl-labcas/workflows/terraform/README.md

 - a tenant (ERDN or JPL_NIST or NIST)
 - a venue (dev or prod)
-- a terraform backend s3 bucket, e.g. `jpl_nist-prod-labcas-admin`, update file provider.tf with your value.
+- a terraform backend s3 bucket, e.g. `jpl_nist-prod-terraform-state`, update file provider.tf with your value.
 This is used to save the terraform states.

 You can create a var file with a content like: